-You must learn English in Valencia with us!
+you must learn English in Valencia with us!
 Now we are going to speak about Phrasal verbs.
 Phrasal verbs have always been a problematic nightmare for every learner of English.
-We have always tried to memorise hundreds of phrasal verbs but we couldn’t because there was no relation between the first meaning of the words that comes to our mind and the phrasal verb itself.
-Eventually, they ende up in our short-term memory and disappeare as the time passes.
-We should take into account that they may have different meanings and they are used in spesific conditions.
-Keeping that in mind, phrasal verbs are not that difficult if we think that they are idiomatic verbs in relation with some adverbs just like ‘’ break down’’ or a prepositions ‘’ hang on’’.
-These two element come together and create another meaning just like idioms and we need to use them in our own sentences to learn them permanently.
+We have always tried to memorize hundreds of phrasal verbs but we couldn't because there was no relation between the first meaning of the words that comes to our mind and the phrasal verb itself.
+Eventually, they end up in our short-term memory and disappear as time passes.
+We should take into account that they may have different meanings and they are used in specific conditions.
+Keeping that in mind, phrasal verbs are not that difficult if we think that they are idiomatic verbs in relation to some adverbs just like ''break down'' or a prepositions ''hang on''.
+These two elements come together and create another meaning just like idioms and we need to use them in our own sentences to learn them permanently.
 The list that we will use as a guide today is the first fifteen of the list of 150 most common phrasal verbs made by the linguists Mélodie Garnier and Norbert Schmitt.
-Let’s get started !
+Let's get started!

 1: GO ON = happen